A Survey of Inductive Reasoning for Large Language Models

 \subsection{Applications of Inductive Reasoning}

 The core idea of inductive reasoning is inductive bias.
 It is a set of assumptions or prior conditions that a model or an individual relies on when encountering unseen items \citep{Caruana1993MultitaskLA,Baxter2000AMO}.
-There is no `universal’ bias in deep learning.
+It is hard to find a `universal’ bias in deep learning.
 Choosing an appropriate inductive bias for a specific task is key to achieving success \citep{Provost1995InductivePT}.
 We will discuss its applications in NLP tasks and real-world scenarios.